Santa Fe student after shooting: 'Eventually it was going to happen'

 "It's been happening everywhere.
 I always kind of felt like eventually it was going to happen here too," the unidentified female student told reporters outside the school.

-At least one gunman opened fire at the Houston-area high school Friday morning, killing at least eight people, according to authorities.
+At least one gunman opened fire at the Houston-area high school Friday morning, killing at least 10 people, according to Gov. Greg Abbott.
 It occurred mere months after a school shooting that left 17 people dead in Parkland, Florida, and there were several other instances of school gun violence around the country in the interim.

 "I wasn't surprised, I was just scared," the Santa Fe student added.